forvines/metar-monitor/README.md

 - `metar_monitor.py` - Main application
 - `metar_api_client.py` - API client for data fetching
+- `airport_utils.py` - Utility functions for runway data and crosswind calculations
+- `constants.py` - Constants, defaults, and configuration settings
+- `button_handler.py` - GPIO button handling for mode toggle
 - `metar_config.json` - Configuration file
 - `test_metar_monitor.py` - Unit tests
 - `metar-monitor.service` - Systemd service file
 - `metar_monitor_startup.sh` - Startup script for service

+### Logging guidelines

+When modifying or extending this application:

+- Use the established logging system instead of print statements
+- Import the logger in your module: `logger = logging.getLogger("your_module_name")`
+- Use appropriate log levels:
+  - `logger.debug()` for detailed debugging information
+  - `logger.info()` for general information
+  - `logger.warning()` for warning conditions
+  - `logger.error()` for error conditions
+  - `logger.critical()` for critical errors
+- Include contextual information in log messages
+- For user-facing information that needs to appear in the terminal, still use the logger

 ## License